mxt3/KULScheduleToICS/ReadMe.md

 ## How it works
 This script scrapes the public SAP schedule which is accessible through 'onderwijsaanbod'.
-It uses the
+It extrasts all the information from the HTML table elements in the semester view of the schedule.

 As this scrapes ugly SAP-generated HTML, this code is very prone to any changes to schedule page.
-A **little changes in the page's HTML** will most likely completely **break this tool**.
+A **little change in the page's HTML** will most likely completely **break this tool**.

 ## Ideas and possible improvements